ratwolfzero/hopalong_python/README.md

 Method

 - The pixel-based density estimation method maps continuous trajectory points to discrete pixel coordinates, allowing for an intuitive approximation of point density.
-By counting the number of hits per pixel, the program highlights areas of higher concentration effectively, making it particularly suitable for visual exploration of density distributions.
+By counting the number of hits per pixel, the programs highlights areas of higher concentration effectively, making it particularly suitable for visual exploration of density distributions.

 Evaluation